cheins48/Engineering_4_Notebook/README.md

 ### Assignment Description

-in this assingment we were tasked with creating a quadratic calculator in python.  the user types in A,B, and C, and the function "def QuadCalc" does the heavy lifting.
+in this assingment we were tasked with creating a quadratic calculator in python.  the user types in A,B, and C and the calculator finds all the possible answers.

 ### Evidence